Jeuq/portfolio/ReadMe.md

 # Portfolio Webpage

-This responsive, single page site displays HTML and CSS concepts addressed in Thinkful's Engineering Prep Course.
-It serves as the final checkpoint of instruction before enrollment in the Engineering Immersion Program.
+This responsive, single page site displays HTML and CSS concepts including flexboxes and a responsive contact form.
+It serves as a

 ## Content Displayed: